 On the other side of this raised platform along the wall, there's an assortment of different seating areas – some far more intimate than the wide-open seating available elsewhere.

 There's also a business center in this area – and I'm not talking about a few desks and a printer but a full-fledged working area.
-There are about a dozen private work pods, dedicated Macs and PCs available for us, long meeting tables, and several printers available for use.
+There are about a dozen private work pods, dedicated Macs and PCs available for use, long meeting tables, and several printers available for use.

 Just next door, you'll find a dedicated game room with a foosball table, TVs, and video game consoles.
 It's one of several rooms throughout the lounge designed specifically for kids.